GunaTeja98/Covid-Twitter-Sentiment-Analysis/README.md

 Instead, it is designed to continously run a scalable data ingestion pipeline.
 Note that PubSub provides [guaranteed at-least-once message delivery](https://cloud.google.com/pubsub/overview#benefits).
-This means that we might sometimes see a duplicated item, but as each tweet has a UID, that's not an issue for this project.
+This means that we might sometimes see a duplicated item, but as each tweet has a UID, So, that's not an issue for this project.